popphp/pop-http/README.md

 --------

 `pop-http` is the main HTTP component for the Pop PHP Framework.
-It provides a robust set of features to manage many aspects of HTTP connections.
+It provides a robust set of features to manage the many aspects of HTTP connections.
 It provides functionality for the following:

 - **HTTP Client Transactions**